csc-training/summerschool/application-design/docs/01_design_choices.md

     - Does it support all the features
 </div>

-# Modular code design: development tools
+# Code design: development tools

 - Software development is time consuming, many tools exist to help you in the process
-- Build systems automate compiling
+- Build systems automate configuring and compiling
-    - Makefiles, CMake, Ninja, ...
+    - CMake
+    - Make, Ninja
+- The bigger your project is, the better is to rely on these automatic tools.
+    - Setup can be painful

+# Code design: development tools

 - Debuggers
 - Compilers
     - Compilers are not the same, compiler bugs are real!